devl00pdn/vector_transformation/README.md

 - Header only
 - Depend on only c++17 (type_traits)
 - Embedded friendly.
 No allocations / exceptions
-- optimized calculations.
-Only multiplication, addition when rotation angles is static
+- Optimized calculations.
+Only multiplication, addition when rotation angles are static

 #### Example